Gau26/Jupyter_assigns/README.md

 # Jupyter_assigns
-My Pytrhon assignments solved on Jupyter
+My Python assignments solved on Jupyter

+This includes both solved on windows and Linux